 Wonder no more.
 For the past 20 years, I’ve been working on a method that estimates your equivalent race performances using a current race time at any distance.

 While there are lots of other methods for estimating race performances (and I’ve tried most of them) I haven’t found one that is specific enough, is laid out in an easy-to-read format or that is based on what runners in the real world are capable of doing.
-So, I created my own and now I’ll share it with you.
-(I do, however, recommend that you take a look at the other methods listed in the Reading List as they are also very valuable in understanding the training process.)
+So, I created my own and now I’ll share it with you – the McMillan Running Calculator.

 What is an Equivalent Performance?

 When I say “Equivalent Performance”, I mean what would be an equivalent race time at one race distance based on your recent race time at another distance.
 For example, if you run 41:24 for 10K, you might wonder what you could run for a 5K or for the marathon or for a 30K or 15K.
 Using my McMillan Calculator, you’ll now know.
 Of course, I must say that these are “estimates” of what you can run.
 Actual results will vary depending on the course, the weather, if it’s your day or not and a myriad of other factors.
 However, I think you’ll find that within a small variation, these estimates are accurate.
 (Do keep in mind that a 5K runner is unlikely to run the equivalent time in the marathon off of 5K training.
 The runner would obviously need to train for the marathon to accomplish this equivalent time.)

 Naturally, knowing what you could run at an upcoming race based on a recent performance can help take the guesswork out of your race planning.
 You’ll be able to set more realistic race goals and judge an appropriate race pace better.
 The results are performances that are more consistent and fewer “bad” races.

 The Link with Optimal Training Paces